skandunoori/RestaurantReview/README.md

 # API Documentation
 User Entity
 Creating User doesnt need authentication.
 So no JWT has to be included for creating a user.

-# Documentation
-Implemented Documentation using Java Docs.
-Please find documentation of all the classes under docs directory.